tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 ## Things to explore
 * How can one be aware of information without processing it?
 	* If a human has a virtual assistant (another human or an AGI), how can they share information in the most efficient manner?
+* Knowledge harvesting
+	* What are the proper/most efficient means of harvesting information from a person or yourself?

 # Overview
 **How can one transfer the models in his brain/mind in an efficient, low time-active (using as little brain cycles as possible) manner?**